Are you looking for dense or tight crochet stitches for projects such as bags or baskets?

 The half double crochet stitch, or hdc, is a must learn for anyone that crochets.
 It is between the single crochet and double crochet stitch, both in the way it is worked and the height!
 But, because it creates a third loop and is shorter in height than double crochet it is a flexible, yet sturdy stitch!

 The single crochet stitch is likely to be the second stitch you learn after the chain stitch.
 It is the building block for many other stitches, but is great on its own as well.
 If you’re looking for a tight stitch that creates a dense fabric, the single crochet stitch will be one to try for sure!

 Also called the waistcoat stitch, the center single crochet stitch is a great mix of tight, but stretchy fabric!
 If you’re looking for something that needs to provide a full coverage but still be flexible (like a sweater or a beanie) this is a wonderful stitch to learn!

 If you’re looking for a fun and easy-to-learn stitch that is tight, but flexible, then look at the linen stitch!
 This stitch creates an absolutely lovely texture to look at and feel!
 Use a thicker yarn to make it an even tighter, denser fabric!

+Now you know what is the tightest crochet stitch.
 We hope you’ve enjoyed our list of tight, dense crochet stitches!